blink95/arctic-fox/README.md

 Makefile runs using GnuWin for make

-//LZ.c outputs a compressed version of the input content.
+	LZ.c outputs a compressed version of the input content.

-//EXPAND.c recovers the original content from the compressed version.
+	EXPAND.c recovers the original content from the compressed version.

-//big.txt will act as our binary file for encoding/decoding testing, downloaded from https://norvig.com/big.txt
+	big.txt will act as our binary file for encoding/decoding testing, downloaded from https://norvig.com/big.txt

-//MAKEFILE compiles both LZ.c and EXPAND.c into executables using TDM-GCC-64 and is run by using GnuWin make
+	MAKEFILE compiles both LZ.c and EXPAND.c into executables using TDM-GCC-64 and is run by using GnuWin make

 CURRENT PROCEDURE: